OlavWolfiken/BetterDiscord/Themes/Wolfiken Dark Theme/README.md

 TBD

 ## Installation
-Full instructions on how to install this theme add-on can be found [here](https://olavwolfiken.github.io/BetterDiscord#themes-1).
+Full instructions on how to install this theme can be found [here](https://olavwolfiken.github.io/BetterDiscord#themes-1).